This Privacy and Cookie Statement

-This Privacy and Cookie Statement has last been changed on January 30 2019.
+has last been changed on June 12 2019.

-Carrying out agreements
+1.1 Carrying out agreements

 We process your personal data in order to be able to react to requests for information on the services we provide, in order to handle registrations for events organised by The Privacy Factory and in order to manage relations established as a result of these contacts, including all sales and marketing activities.

-Clicking behaviour and visitor data
+1.2 Clicking behaviour and visitor data

 When you visit our website, we collect visiting data related to the use of our website.
 These data include IP addresses, times of day and information supplied by your browser.
 We do this in order to monitor and analyse the use and performance of our website, with a view to further optimising the user experience.
 Where possible, we apply pseudonymisation or anonymisation.
 We do not supply these data to third parties interested in using them for their own, separate purposes.

-Registrations and requests for information
+1.4 Registrations and requests for information

 When you submit a request for information or register for a training or an event, we use your personal data to follow up on your request or registration in an appropriate manner.
 This may include sharing your data with the courier service delivering the relevant training documents to your home/business address and receiving the corresponding payment data from your bank or credit card company.

-The data we use in these cases are your name, address, telephone number, invoice address, email address and payment data.
+The data we use in these cases are your: name; address; telephone number; invoice address; email address and payment data.
 We need these data to be able to enter into an agreement with you and we retain the data for a period of up to seven years (legal retention obligation) after we have performed the services committed to in the agreement.
 We do not share these data with third parties.

 The contact forms included in our website allow you, among other things, to submit requests for information and register for one of our events or training courses.
 Here too, we will ask you to provide your name, telephone number and email address, and we will use the payment data supplied by your bank or credit card company.

 You can register for our Blog series by entering your email address.
 You can cancel your registration at any given time.
 Upon cancellation, your email address will be erased from our records.

-Provision to other companies or organisations (third parties)
+1.7 Provision to other companies or organisations (third parties)

-We do not share data with third parties, unless it is necessary to supply the services we offer, or unless we are required to do so by legal obligations.
+We do not share data with third parties, unless it is necessary to market and supply the services we offer, or unless we are required to do so by legal obligations.
 Where such exceptions apply, we will inform you in advance, mentioning also the name of the party your data are to be shared with.

-Social media buttons
+1.8 Social media buttons

-Types of cookies
+2.1.2 Types of cookies

-Our website uses the following functional and analytic cookies or similar instruments:
+Our website uses functional and analytical cookies.

-Enabling and disabling cookies
+2.1.3 Enabling and disabling cookies

-Retention period and erasure of cookies
+2.1.4 Retention period and erasure of cookies

 If an expiration term applies to a cookie, your data will no longer be registered after the expiration date.
 You also have the option to remove cookies prior to this date (see your browser manual).